Minimum reserves and liquidity

 The forecasts are expressed as daily averages.
 The frequency of data is weekly (the ECB publishes a forecast each time a main refinancing operation is announced and updates it when the operation is alloted).
 Time span: from 24 June 2000 (i.e. when the ECB started to publish forecasts of autonomous liquidity factors) to the allotment day of the latest main refinancing operation.

 These data contain benchmark allotment amount (in EUR billions) which is the allotment amount in the main refinancing operations that allows counterparties to smoothly fulfil their reserve requirements, taking into account the expected liquidity supply through other open market operations and the ECB's forecast of autonomous factors and excess reserves.
-For further details, see the box "Publication of the benchmark allotment in the main refinancing operations" in the April 2004 issue of the Monthly Bulletin.

 The frequency of data is weekly (the ECB publishes the benchmark allotment each time a main refinancing operation is announced and updates it when the operation is allotted).
 Time span: from 08 March 2004 (i.e. when the ECB started to publish the benchmark allotment) to the allotment day of the latest main refinancing operation.